I quit my six-figure job I worked my whole life to get.

 I couldn’t wait to get started.

-I started my job and instantly hated it.
 I worked non-stop around the clock.
 Leaving by six was the best-case scenario.
 Worst case was midnight.
 And the events after work or during lunch left very little time for anything outside of work at all.
 Working weekends was the norm.
 I’m not kidding when I say this – the office had donuts on Saturdays.
 And if you had work to do in the evening but had to go to a work event, you had to do both.
 Meaning, after the event you had to go back to the office to finish your work.
 In April, I worked a month straight late into the night.
 When asked how many hours I was billing, partners were thrilled at my reply.
 The more you worked, the better.
 It’s actually hard to explain how hard I was working and how stressful it was because it’s sort of unbelievable.

 I cried a lot.
 I was exhausted.
 It was awful.
 I know that some people work well in this type of setting – some people are cut out to be deal lawyers and work in private equity.
 A lot of my coworkers thrived in this setting.
 I did not.
 I literally would think about crashing my car so I could just wake up in a hospital and not have to work.
 It was a horrible time.

-Before making any decisions, I decided to ask my attorney friends at other firms if they were happy.
+Before making a decision, I asked my attorney friends at other firms if they were happy.
 Out of every attorney I asked, only one attorney who worked at a private firm said he was happy (and he said he leaves work at 5:30pm every day, which is unheard of at many firms, and I think explains his happiness).

 One group of attorneys who I asked actually was happy – government attorneys.
 The government attorneys all seemed to be relaxed and happy, despite making less money.
 From my very non-scientific research, I decided that this stress and workload was not short-term.
 In fact, it would most likely continue if I stayed in the private sector.
 It’s just what is expected of you as a lawyer at a private firm.

 I needed to not have to cancel plans with friends on short notice.
 I needed time to exercise.
 I needed time for myself.
 I didn’t know this before taking the job.
 If you ask anyone who knows me, I bet you that they say I am one of the hardest workers they know.
 It wasn’t about working hard.

 I didn’t know what it was like to work until 9pm-12am for a month straight (getting in at 7:30am).
 This experience reminds me of the Mike Tyson quote “everybody has a plan until they get punched in the mouth.”
 I thought I was going to work as a corporate attorney and pay off my student loans in five years or less.
 I thought this new job was it – I was so excited about it.
 And just when you think you have a good plan, you get punched in the mouth and your plan goes to shit.

 I think I had to be pushed to my breaking point in order to quit because I want to pay off my student loan debt SO bad.
 I thought I wanted to pay it off more than anything else in the world.
 But through this experience, I learned that I care more about my emotional health and wellbeing than I do about my debt.
 I figured that if I’m considering crashing my car into a building, then I should just live with my debt instead of trying to put myself in the hospital.

 I had such strong feelings about this job and my career change that I didn’t want people to sway me into a decision that wasn’t right for me.
 I did, however, seek advice on how to move forward from people who I respect and look up to, including Shannon Ryan from The Heavy Purse, who does what I want to do as a financial planner.
 I also talked to people who I know have my best interest in mind and who are wise and have a good record of making really good career choices and life choices.

 It was much easier leaving my career as an attorney knowing that something was pulling me in another direction.
 I don’t know what I would’ve done had I now know where I wanted to go next in my career.